The Cultural Heritage of Chiang Mai and North Thailand

 Chiang Mai has more than 300 Buddhist temples and monasteries.
-Many of them are of great historical significance and some of them are important tourist attractions such as Wat Phrathat Doi Suthep, Wat Chedi Luang and Wat Chiang Man.
+Many of them are of great historical significance and some of them are important tourist attractions such as Wat Phrathat Doi Suthep, Wat Chedi Luang, and Wat Chiang Man.
 These temples are located in the preservation area of the proposed UNESCO World Heritage.

 Ruins of Wiang Kum Kam

-The Tangible Heritage of Chiang Mai consists of ruins, buildings, temples, the city walls, heritage houses, churches and pagodas.
+The Tangible Heritage of Chiang Mai consists of ruins, buildings, temples, city walls, heritage houses, churches, and pagodas.
 I hope I didn’t forget anything.
 It should start of course with Wiang Kum Kam, the long-neglected first settlement with brick structures.
 King Mangrai founded Wiang Kum Kam in 1282AD.
 Temples in Lamphun predate those of Wiang Kum Kam.
 Only in the 1980s, Thai archaeologists started excavating Wiang Kum Kam.
 We highly recommend visiting the ruins of Wiang Kum Kam.
-Don’t forget to start with the very informative visitor centre.
-Just click on the picture to go the Wiang Kum Kam page.
+Don’t forget to start with the very informative visitor center.
+Just click on the picture to go to the Wiang Kum Kam page.

 Chiang Mai Heritage Houses

 The Charoenprathet road runs parallel to the Ping River from Chang Klan to Thapae Roads.
 There are several significant historical places and heritage houses on this street.
-There are churches, mosques, schools, former consulates and houses that are part of Chiang Mai’s tangible heritage.
-Just click on the picture to go the Charoenprathet Heritage Houses.
+There are churches, mosques, schools, former consulates, and houses that are part of Chiang Mai’s tangible heritage.
+Just click on the picture to go to the Charoenprathet Heritage Houses.

-After the opening of the railroad from Bangkok to Chiang Mai in 1922, Thapae Road became the centre of economic activity in Chiang Mai.
+After the opening of the railroad from Bangkok to Chiang Mai in 1922, Thapae Road became the center of economic activity in Chiang Mai.
 Most of the iconic houses on this street date from around that period.
-To learn more about the Thapae Road Heritage Houses, please click on below picture.
+To learn more about the Thapae Road Heritage Houses, please click on the below picture.